skuid/skuid-labs/reports/usage-analytics/index.md

 Next, [create a reusable action sequence](https://docs.skuid.com/latest/en/skuid/action-framework/action-sequences/#reusable-action-sequences) on your page and name it something like 'Usage Snapshot'. **This action sequence is what will be used to create the analytics records.** By setting up inputs, you can reuse this sequence anywhere you wish to record a tracked action.

-- **Note**: Similar to what we did with the Skuid_Usage model, it's best to add this action sequence to your master page.
+- **Note**: Similar to what we did with the Skuid_Usage model, it's best to add this action sequence to your principal page.
 That way this action sequence will be available to use on every child page.

 First, configure the basic information for the action sequence: